 and then choose 1 5.1 track

 To make a 7.1 DCP you would make a supplemental package that adds 7.1 sound with 12 channels with Left Rear surround on channel 11 and Right Rear surround on channel 12.
+More info on making a 7.1 VF Easydcp Creator in this post.

 Resolve DCP Color Management